andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

             cache.set(parse.netloc, True, 10)
 {% endhighlight %}

-As with the code to parse <tt>robots.txt</tt> files we need to make sure we don't access the same domain too often.
+As with the code to parse `robots.txt` files we need to make sure we don't access the same domain too often.

 {% highlight python %}